Dunkin’ Turkey Sausage, Egg & Cheese

 • Pan and Grill Oil includes soybean oil, palm oil, beta carotene (color), and natural flavor.

-Comparison of Fast Food Breakfast Sandwiches
+Fast Food Breakfast Sandwiches

 RestaurantMenu ItemCaloriesFatCarbsProteinSodium